ElbowSpaceUK/origin-engine/DOCNOTES.md

 ##### Database Schema
 This is a special type, created with the `newTableColumnReplacement` variable.
 It will ask the user for a name for the column, a type for the column, and whether the column can be null.
-This is then passed as an instance of `\App\Core\Stubs\Replacements\TableColumn` to the stub files.
+This is then passed as an instance of `\OriginEngine\Stubs\Replacements\TableColumn` to the stub files.